El Centro de Estudios Judíos Torat Emet

 El Centro de Estudios Judíos “Torat Emet” is a Spanish-language Jewish education and spirituality center for Jews from all over Latin America.
 Its mission is to provide traditional Sephardic Torah study (also Torá, in Sephardic tradition) using the traditional perspectives of the Spanish and Portuguese communities' customs and rites in Spanish for Latin American audiences.
 Much of the center’s work focuses on the return of the Bnei Anusim, descendants of the Spanish and Portuguese Jews that were forcibly converted to Christianity during the Spanish and Portuguese Inquisitions.
-The center provides education via weekly classes and special events, which are held either via the web from its virtual bet midrash (house of study) and/or in person at its various locations throughout the United States and Latin America.
+The center provides education via weekly classes and special events, which are held either via the web from its virtual bet midrash and/or in person at its various locations throughout the United States and Latin America.